sumerman/AkkaRaceSample/README.md

     end),
     {noreply, State}.
   ```
-  - sometimes one needs to block to preseve correctness (e.g. by utilizing `become` and `Stash`)
+  - sometimes one needs to block to preserve correctness (e.g. by utilizing `become` and `Stash`)
-  and then one can easily end up in a deadlock and there are no mircales even in akka.
+  and then one can easily end up in a deadlock and there are no miracles even in akka.

 ## This app